Installing Stainless¶

 is enabled, Stainless will check your Scala code and report errors in the shell (just like any other error that would be reported during compilation).

 That’s all there is to it.
-However, the sbt-stainless
+Note that the sbt-stainless

 Also, note that the plugin offers a stainlessEnabled